Saur-av/Sangeet/README.md

 # Sangeet

-Advanced Discord Music Bot, Using Lavalink.
+Music System for Discord Using LavaLink.